 “Recent increases in chronic diseases like diabetes, childhood asthma, obesity, or autism cannot be due to major shifts in the human gene pool as those changes take much more time to occur.
 They must be due to changes in the environment, including diet and physical activity, which may produce disease in genetically predisposed persons.”12

-Interestingly, this statement is that he did not mention anything about toxic chemicals, such as pesticides and heavy metals.
+Interestingly, he did not mention anything about toxic chemicals, such as pesticides and heavy metals.
 We know that there is abundant research outlining the deleterious health impact of environmental toxins.

 So, we are beginning to understand that at the crux of all of the physical and mental health challenges we are facing today is a rapidly changing environment.
 One that has been changing dramatically since Industrialisation.
 Our modern environment is triggering the way in which genes function.
 Furthermore, these factors impact our microbiome and other functions within the body.